 Healthy springs, creeks and waterholes are the lifeblood of any ecosystem.
 We're tackling silting and salting of waterways by working with neighbours and in regional partnerships to replant large areas of cleared land, control agricultural run-off and modify local land management techniques.
 Restoring waterways >>

 Cats and foxes have had a devastating impact on native wildlife, especially small mammals, birds and reptiles.
 Their impact is greatest where over-grazing or fire has left little vegetation in which native species can hide.
 On many reserves research into their movements helps inform baiting and trapping programs.
 Cats and foxes >>

 Once natural drainage lines are changed (through the poor placement of tracks, dams and infrastructure or soil compaction from feral herbivores) water run-off can cause soil erosion.
 We use a number of control techniques ranging from simple silt traps to major earthworks.
 Soil erosion >>

-We monitor how the ecosystems on the properties change as a result of our activities.
-In this way we can understand the direct relationship between our management actions and the benefits they bring to the land and its wildlife.
-Such feedback is used to refine our management plans and guide forthcoming work.
+We monitor how ecosystems change as a result of our activities.
+In this way we can understand the direct relationship between our management actions and the benefits.
+Such feedback is used to refine management plans and forthcoming work.